EttyKitty/ChapterMaster/docs/README.md

 ## Links

 - [![](https://dcbadge.limes.pink/api/server/https://discord.gg/zAGpqHzsXQ?style=flat)](https://discord.gg/zAGpqHzsXQ)
-   - Where most of the development talk, features suggestion and just general 40K talk takes place.
+   - Where most of the development talk, feature suggestions and just general 40K talk takes place.
    - If you can code, design, draw or just love WH40K then you'll have a great time with us. :)
    - GitHub issues are not used at the moment, as such we use #bug-report-forum in this server to handle bug reports.
 - [1d6Chan Wiki](https://1d6chan.miraheze.org/wiki/Category:Chapter_Master_:_Adeptus_Dominus)